Medial Tibial Stress Syndrome (Shin Splints): Causes, Symptoms & Recovery Through Movement

 Foot Intrinsics Activation

-Towel scrunches or short foot exercise
+Towel scrunches or short foot exercises

 2 sets of 10-15 reps